davidmingueza98/ork-island/README.md

 watch them in a nice animated format.
 Also, a *Null* player and a *Demo* player are provided to make it easier to start coding your own player.

-My custom player is in [AIWillyrex.cc](./AIWillyrex.cc)
+My custom player is written in [AIWillyrex.cc](./AIWillyrex.cc)

 ## Running your first match
 Here we will explain how to run the game under Linux, but a similar procedure should work in alternative OS.
 The only requirements are `g++`, `make` and a browser like Mozilla Firefox or Google Chrome.
 To run your first match, follow the next steps:

-1. Open a console and cd to the directory where you extracted the source code.
+1. Open a console and go to the directory where you extracted the source code.
 2. Run `make all` to build the game and all the players.
 Note that Makefile identifies any file matching `AI*.cc` as a player.
 3. The executable `Game` allows you to run a match using a command like: